LLM DNA: Tracing Model Evolution via Functional Representations: Extract LLM DNA

 \section{Extract LLM DNA}

-Extracting the LLM DNA in practice poses two main challenges.
-The first is to instantiate the abstract output space $\mathcal{O}$ in a way that captures \textbf{semantic meaning}, since direct string-level comparison of LLM outputs is inadequate.
-The second is \textbf{computational infeasibility}: the theoretical Hilbert distance $d_H$ requires summing output differences over the entire, combinatorially large input space $\mathcal{S}_m$.
-We address these challenges by introducing a semantic-aware representation of responses (Section~\ref{subsec:semantic_meaning}) and by defining an expectation-based functional distance that admits tractable approximation (Section~\ref{subsec:llm_func_dist}).
-The overall pipeline is further elaborated in Section~\ref{subsec:dna_extract}.
-The complete procedure is visualized in Figure~\ref{fig:dna_extract}.\looseness-1
+Extracting LLM DNA in practice entails two challenges: (i) instantiating the output space $\mathcal{O}$ to reflect \textbf{semantic content}, since surface-form string comparisons are brittle; and (ii) evaluating functional distance over the full input space $\mathcal{S}_m$, which is \textbf{computationally prohibitive}.
+We propose an extraction pipeline, \textit{RepTrace}, which addresses these via a semantic response representation (Section~\ref{subsec:semantic_meaning}) and an expectation-based functional distance that admits efficient approximation (Section~\ref{subsec:llm_func_dist}).
+The full RepTrace pipeline is provided in Section~\ref{subsec:dna_extract} and illustrated in Figure~\ref{fig:dna_extract}.